-Lovastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-This condition may be more likely to occur in older adults and in people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).
+Altoprev can cause the breakdown of muscle tissue, which can lead to kidney failure.
+This happens more often in older adults or people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).

-You may need to take lovastatin on a long-term basis for the treatment of high cholesterol.
-You may need to stop using lovastatin for a short time if you have surgery or a medical emergency.
+You may need to stop using Altoprev for a short time if you have surgery or a medical emergency.
 Do not stop taking this medicine unless your doctor tells you to.

-Lovastatin is only part of a complete program of treatment that also includes diet, exercise, and weight control.
-Follow your diet, medication, and exercise routines very closely.
+Altoprev is only part of a complete treatment program that may also include diet, exercise, and weight control.
+Follow your doctor's instructions very closely.